algorotoscope/website/_collections/oakland-california.markdown

 published: true
 layout: collection
 title: Oakland California
-description: I have lived in Oakland, California since April of 2020.
-I love it.
-I don't want to live anywhere else.
-I live downtown.
-I am captivated by the culture, people, politics, strenth, beauty, and resilience of this town.
-I want to spend every moment of my life getting to know this place and it's history.
+description: I lived in California from April of 2020 through June of 2023.
+I loved it.
+I didn't want to live anywhere else (until NYC).
+I lived downtown.
+I was captivated by the culture, people, politics, strength, beauty, and resilience of this town.
 date: 2023-01-14T09:00:00.000Z
 tags:
   - Oakland